Code-Institute-Submissions/ssreelakshmi88-Natare-swim-club-PP_1-Resubmission/README.md

 ### Known Bugs

-1. In some mobile devices the navigation bar seems to be small.
-Also, the image pushes the footer towards other sides.
+1. In some mobile devices the font size of the navigation bar seems to be small.
+2. In some devices, image pushes the footer towards other sides.

 ### Deployment
 **GitHub Pages**